behitek/behitek.github.io/blog/2024-07-18-rag-in-production.md

 :::

+Later, you will embedding the chunks into vector space for semantic search.
+So, your chunking should break document into chunks where each chunk should represent only one piece of information.

 ### Consider using text summarization for long documents

 Text summarization can be used to generate concise summaries of long documents, which can improve the efficiency of the retrieval process.
 By summarizing long documents, you can:
 - Remove unnecessary information that may distract the model.
 - Retain key information help improve the retrieval process.
 - Summarize help reduce the break-in-the-middle problem of the chunking process.
+- Summarize can be considered as a semantic chunking, if you summarize the document into chunks.

 Depending on your problem, you can use only the summary or use the summary as additional data.